A slice plane (which does not have to be planar) is a surface that takes on

-which you can then visualize with other types of graphs (see the
+interesting regions exist, which you can then visualize with other types of graphs

-useful for adding a visual context to the bound of the volume when
+also useful for adding a visual context to the bound of the volume when other

-to create slice planes.
-This example slices through a volume generated
+planes.
+This example slices through a volume generated by

 Generate the volume data with the command:

 Determine the range of the volume by finding the minimum and maximum of the coordinate data.

 xmin = min(x(:)); ymin = min(y(:)); zmin = min(z(:)); xmax = max(x(:)); ymax = max(y(:)); zmax = max(z(:));

 To create a slice plane that does not lie in an axes plane, first define a surface and rotate it to the desired orientation.
 This example uses a surface that has the same x- and y-coordinates as the volume.

 rotate(hslice,[-1,0,0],-45) xd = get(hslice,'XData'); yd = get(hslice,'YData'); zd = get(hslice,'ZData');

 Draw the rotated slice plane, setting the